Malta Workers' Union: The General Conference

 The General Conference is convened every four years.
 It is the highest governing body in the Union and every decision on any issue dealt in the conference is final.
 During the General Conference the highest officials in the Union are elected, namely the General Secretary, President and Vice President.

 The General Council

 The General Council is convened frequently.
 It is responsible to execute any decisions taken by the General Conference.
 It is also responsible to discuss the day-to-day running of the Union.

 The Sections' General Meeting

 The Sections' General Meeting is convened biannually.
 It is responsible in electing the officials of the section and adopts the administrative report of the section.

 The Sections' Executive Committee

-The Sections' Executive Committee is the body that governs the section as long as it does not go against the policy the Union.
+The Sections' Executive Committee is the body that governs the section as long as it does not go against the policy of the Union.